 Odds are you’ve dealt with back pain at some point in your life.
 According to the National Institutes of Health, eight out of ten people will have back pain at some point in their lives.

 For back pain, in particular, chiropractors are a great resource.

 We have discussed before how the posture you sit with can have a dramatic impact on your neck pain.
 The farther you lean your neck forward the more force/weight it has to support.

 Check your posture and try to get in a routine of sitting up straighter, particularly when you are checking your smartphone.

 Technically there is no true “cure” for arthritis, but medical professionals do have treatment plans to make the day-to-day lives of arthritis patients easier.

 In July we covered different types of arthritis in detail – including juvenile arthritis which impacts nearly 300,000 youth each year.
 This is a great reminder that chronic pain is not exclusive to older populations.

 Another common one – migraines, or just headaches in general, impact many American’s every day.
-For some patients, these headaches are triggered by more than just “stress” though this is a common factor.
+For some patients, these headaches are triggered by more than just “stress” (though stress is a common factor).